Docs

 A common Vaadin application extensively uses lambda expression for components listeners, binder, etc. When serializing and deserializing lambda expressions, it may happen to face ClassCastException with cryptic messages.
 For instance, SerializedLambda cannot be cast to class <className> on serialization, nor can SerializedLambda be assigned to field <fieldName> of type <className> on deserialization.

-Usually, the cause is a "self reference".
+Usually, the cause is a self reference.
 The lambda expression captures an object instance, but the expression is itself a member of the object graph of the captured object.

 Detecting the cause of the issues is not easy.
 In most cases, it requires the developer to intercept the ClassCastException in the IDE debugger and to analyze the call stack to identify the class defining the lambda expression.

+Once the lambda expression has been identified, replacing it with an anonymous class may be the solution.
 To help make HTTP sessions fully serializable and deserializable, Kubernetes Kit offers a tool whose aim is to discover main issues during development.